rwxrob/cmdbox/README.md

 * Dashes on the command line have always been a bad idea, even more so now.
 The world has suffered enough from dubious design decisions made decades ago in the `getops` world when string sizes were limited and usernames no more than eight characters.
-Beginning anything but negative numbers with dashes on the command line has *always* been an HCI UX anti-pattern that we tolerated when we had to, expanded on when we could (with "long" options), and can now gratefully dismiss.
+Thankfully, we can now dismiss these bad practices.
 As Unicode has standardized, and subcommand composites such at `git`, `kubectl`, `docker`, `gh` and others like them have become standard practice --- along with the rise of conversational interfaces that transform any command line into a speakable user interface --- it is time we started giving our programs support for written natural language grammars.
 Not only will our code and command lines be more readable but more accessible allowing the tried-and-true command line interface model to extend to chat services, conversational assistants, and voice-enabled devices.

-* At one point the base `cmdbox` package contained a "builtin" `help` and `version` subcommand but they were both factored into the `cmdbox-help` package instead.
-This reduces potential bloat for composites that do not need them and better provides for independent multi-lingual support.
+In fact, cmdbox is ideal for creating modular (but monolithic) chat bots of all kinds.

-* Originally a custom, Markdown-derived syntax was supported for the text of all Command fields.
+* Originally, a custom, Markdown-derived syntax was supported for the text of all Command fields.
 This has been removed for now and will be reconsidered at a later date with proposals from the community.
 For now, the convention is to use nothing but regular text with no attempt to provide any type of formatting markup.
-It is critical that the CmdBox community agree on a markup standard, if any.
-While CmdBox plans to improve on the austerity of Go doc (allowing for color, emphasis, and such) this has to be considered as carefully as the base `cmdbox` API itself.
+It is critical that the cmdbox community agree on a markup standard, if any.
+While cmdbox plans to improve on the austerity of Go doc (allowing for color, emphasis, and such) this has to be considered as carefully as the base `cmdbox` API itself.